James Shaffer (pastor)

-James Shaffer (February 14, 1910 – March 9, 2014) was an African American religious leader, and pastor who led the Church of Universal Triumph, Dominion of God, Inc. after the death of James F. Jones in 1971.
+James Shaffer (February 14, 1910 – March 9, 2014) was an American religious leader, and pastor who led the Church of Universal Triumph, Dominion of God, Inc. after the death of James F. Jones in 1971.

 Beginnings

 James Shaffer was born February 14, 1910, in Money, Mississippi, as the youngest of 16 children born to Jeff and Elmira Shaffer.

 Meeting and following Jones

-James Shaffer and his first wife, Wyoming Shaffer, moved to Detroit in 1943.
-Once they arrived they decided to attend a meeting of Triumph the Church and Kingdom of God in Christ to hear James F. Jones, known as Prophet Jones, speak.
+Shaffer and his first wife, Wyoming Shaffer, moved to Detroit in 1943.
+Once they arrived, they decided to attend a meeting of Triumph the Church and Kingdom of God in Christ to hear James F. Jones, known as Prophet Jones, speak.